AI-for-Education/fabdata-llm/README.md

 ## Introduction

 FabData-LLM is a Python package that provides set of high-level abstractions around various LLM API providers.
-It currently covers OpenAI, Azure OpenAI, Anthropic, Azure Mistral AI and Google Vertex.
-It can also use any models exposed via an OpenAI compatible API.
+It currently covers OpenAI, Azure OpenAI, Anthropic, Azure Mistral AI, Google Vertex, Google GenAI, and Amazon Bedrock.
+It can also use any models exposed via an OpenAI compatible API (e.g. OpenRouter, FireWorks, etc.).

 ### Why you might consider using this